Skip to main content

 ~£60· 50N· Foam· 0.6 kg

-Foam buoyancy aid (50N) — not a lifejacket in the strict sense.
-Does not turn an unconscious casualty face-up.
-Designed for active dinghy sailing, paddleboarding, kayaking, and casual day-boat use where you are a competent swimmer in the water.
+A foam buoyancy aid (50N) — not a lifejacket in the strict sense; it won't turn an unconscious casualty face-up.
+For active dinghy sailing, paddleboarding, and casual day-boat use where you're a competent swimmer.

-50N is buoyancy aid territory, not lifejacket.
-Will not float you face-up if unconscious.
-Wrong choice for offshore, cruising, single-handed sailing, or any scenario where you might end up in the water unable to swim.
+50N is buoyancy-aid territory, not a lifejacket.
+Won't float you face-up if unconscious.
+Wrong choice for offshore, cruising, or single-handed sailing.

 Check price on Amazon →

-The ISO 12402 standard sets five levels.
-50N is buoyancy-aid only — fine for competent swimmers in benign water, no face-up turning.
-100Nis the minimum "lifejacket" — turns most casualties face-up in calm water.150N is the standard cruising rating — turns face-up in typical seaway including with foul-weather gear.170N is the offshore standard — handles heavy oilskins, more reliable turn.
-275N is for commercial work, heavy survival suits, and Arctic conditions.
+ISO 12402 sets five levels.
+50N is a buoyancy aid (no face-up turn).
+100N turns most casualties face-up in calm water.
+150N is the cruising standard — turns face-up in a typical seaway with oilies.
+170N is the offshore standard for heavy gear.
+275N is for commercial/survival-suit work.
 For sailing: 150N coastal, 170N offshore.

 Hammer (bobbin) vs hydrostatic activation

-Auto-inflating lifejackets fire when their inflator detects water.
-Hammer/bobbin activators dissolve a salt tablet in any water — including heavy spray, prolonged rain, or accidental immersion.
-Bobbins are cheap (~£10) and need replacement every 3 years.
-Hydrostaticactivators only fire when submerged below ~10 cm of water — so they won't false-trigger from spray or being dropped in a puddle.
-They cost more (~£40) and last longer between services.
-Hammer is fine for coastal and weekend cruising; hydrostatic is worth it offshore.
+Auto inflators fire when they detect water.
+Hammer/bobbin activators dissolve a salt tablet in any water — including heavy spray — and need replacing every 3 years (~£10).
+Hydrostatic activators only fire submerged below ~10 cm, so they ignore spray; they cost more (~£40) and last longer.
+Hammer for coastal; hydrostatic offshore.

 Sprayhood — the unsung hero

-A sprayhood is a small spray-deflecting cone that pops up over your face when the jacket inflates.
-Most lifejacket fatalities in the water are not from drowning in the traditional sense — they are from inhaling spray and breaking water while waiting for recovery.
-The sprayhood prevents that.
-Spinlock includes them on the 6D and VITO as standard; Crewsaver sells them as a £15 add-on.
+A small spray-deflecting cone that pops over your face on inflation.
+Many in-water fatalities are from inhaling spray and breaking water, not classic drowning — the sprayhood prevents that.
+Standard on the 6D and VITO; a £15 add-on on Crewsaver.
 Buy it.
 Always.

-Every sailing lifejacket should have a stainless steel D-ring on the chest for a tether/safety line.
-This is the difference between a lifejacket and a lifejacket-with-harness.
-RYA and offshore racing rules require it.
-If the lifejacket you're considering doesn't have one, it's designed for powerboating or PWC use, not sailing.
-All five picks above have harness D-rings.
+Every sailing lifejacket should have a stainless D-ring on the chest for a tether.
+It's the difference between a lifejacket and a lifejacket-with-harness, and RYA/offshore racing rules require it.
+No D-ring = designed for powerboating, not sailing.
+All five picks have one.

 Light — required, often sold separately

-A water-activated strobe or fixed light is required by SOLAS and most offshore racing rules.
-Spinlock builds the Pylon light in on the 6D and VITO; Crewsaver and most budget brands sell lights as £20–40 add-ons.
+A water-activated light is required by SOLAS and most racing rules.
+Built into the 6D and VITO; a £20–40 add-on elsewhere.
 The Spinlock Lume-On is widely regarded as the best — sticks to the bladder, activates on inflation, 8-hour runtime.
-Don't skip this.
+Don't skip it.

 PLB and AIS-MOB integration

-Premium lifejackets (Spinlock VITO, Mustang HIT) have purpose-built pockets for personal locator beacons and AIS MOB devices.
-Cheaper lifejackets require you to improvise an attachment with shock cord, which is fine — until you go in the water and the device tears off.
-If you own (or plan to own) a PLB and an AIS-MOB, the integration is worth paying for.
-See our PLB buying guide for picks.
+Premium lifejackets (VITO, Mustang HIT) have purpose-built pockets for PLBs and AIS-MOB devices.
+Cheaper ones make you improvise with shock cord — fine until you go in the water and it tears off.
+If you own a PLB and AIS-MOB, the integration is worth paying for — see our PLB buying guide.

-All inflatable lifejackets should be serviced annually — visual inspection at home, plus a 3-yearly inflator and CO₂ cylinder replacement at a service centre.
-Expect ~£25–£40 per jacket per service.
-Self-service is allowed in the UK but takes 30 minutes of careful work per jacket and a service kit; most people prefer to pay.
+Service inflatables annually (visual + 16-hour hold test), with a 3-yearly inflator and CO₂ cylinder replacement at a service centre — ~£25–£40 per jacket.
+Self-service is allowed in the UK but fiddly.
 Skipping service is the most common reason lifejackets fail to inflate in real distress.

-Chest size matters more than weight for fit.
-Most adult lifejackets fit chests 70–140 cm.
-Women's-fit variants exist and are worth the small premium if you find the standard cut chafes the collarbone or rides high.
-Don't buy a lifejacket online for anyone you can't physically measure — return shipping for poor fit eats any saving.
+Chest size matters more than weight.
+Most adult jackets fit 70–140 cm chests.
+Women's-fit variants are worth the small premium if the standard cut chafes.
+Don't buy online for anyone you can't measure — return shipping eats the saving.

-150N is the coastal-cruising standard and is fine for most UK and European sailing in light to moderate conditions.
-170N is the offshore standard, with more reliable face-up turn when wearing heavy oilskins and seaboots.
-If you sail regularly in winter or offshore, go 170N.
-If you sail mostly summer day-trips, 150N is enough.
+150N is the coastal-cruising standard, fine for most UK/European sailing in light-to-moderate conditions.
+170N is the offshore standard with a more reliable face-up turn in heavy oilskins and seaboots.
+Sail winter or offshore → 170N.
+Summer day-trips → 150N.
 The price difference is small.

 Foam or inflatable?

-Foam is bulky but maintenance-free and immediately buoyant — right for dinghy racing, kayaks, and any sailing where you expect to be in the water as part of the activity.
-Inflatable is slim and comfortable to wear all day but requires servicing and has failure modes (uninflated CO₂ cylinder, soaked bobbin) that foam doesn't.
-For cruising sailboats, inflatable is the right call; you wear it constantly because it isn't bulky.
+Foam is bulky but maintenance-free and immediately buoyant — right for dinghy racing and kayaks.
+Inflatable is slim and comfortable to wear all day but needs servicing and has failure modes foam doesn't.
+For cruising sailboats, inflatable — you actually wear it because it isn't bulky.

 Hammer or hydrostatic?

-Hammer (bobbin) inflators are cheaper and trigger on any contact with water — including spray.
-Fine for coastal use; can false-fire if the jacket is stored damp or stowed wet in a locker.
-Hydrostatic inflators only trigger when submerged ~10 cm deep, so they ignore spray and rain.
-More expensive both upfront and at service.
-Worth the extra for boats that take regular green water on deck.
+Hammer is cheaper and triggers on any water contact, including spray — fine for coastal, can false-fire if stowed wet.
+Hydrostatic only triggers submerged ~10 cm, so it ignores spray and rain; more expensive upfront and at service.
+Worth it for boats taking regular green water.

-Yes — at-home annual service is allowed in the UK for non-commercial craft.
-Procedure: visual inspect bladder, manually inflate for 16-hour hold test, weigh the CO₂ cylinder against the stamped weight, check bobbin date.
-The 3-yearly cylinder + inflator replacement is a £15 spares pack.
-If you have any doubt, send it to a service centre — a £30 service is cheap insurance.
+Yes — at-home annual service is allowed in the UK for non-commercial craft: inspect the bladder, 16-hour hold test, weigh the CO₂ cylinder, check the bobbin date.
+The 3-yearly cylinder + inflator is a ~£15 spares pack.
+If in doubt, a £30 service is cheap insurance.

-A well-maintained inflatable lifejacket should last 10 years.
-Replace it earlier if: the bladder fails the 16-hour inflation test (slow leak); the webbing or harness D-ring shows UV damage or corrosion; the jacket has actually been fired in anger; or the manufacturer's recommended end-of-life date is past.
+A well-maintained inflatable lasts 10 years.
+Replace earlier if the bladder fails the hold test, the webbing/D-ring shows UV or corrosion damage, it's been fired in anger, or the maker's end-of-life date is past.
 Foam lifejackets last 5–7 years before the foam degrades.